evanleck/vim-svelte/README.md

 Plug 'evanleck/vim-svelte'
 ```

-vim-svelte should work just fine with Vim 8's native package loading as well.
+vim-svelte works just fine with Vim 8's native package loading as well, that's
+what I use.

 ## Options